 Brokers have the ability to compare insurance policies and provide advice on how you should insure your assets.
 Doing this reduces the risk of any unexpected surprises at claim time.
 Direct insurers obviously understand their own policies quite well but they are not able to offer an alternative should their policy be restrictive.
 This means that you will need to read and compare the Product Disclosure Statement for each insurer; a potentially long and tedious process.

 4. Claim negotiation

 Insurance brokers understand policy wordings and how they should be interpreted, often to a better degree than the actual claims staff at an insurance company.
-Crowe Horwath General Insurance Associate Principal Tracy Donaldson is quoted saying that, “In the last two years we have seen the insurers tighten their claims area to ensure each payout is 100% justified.
+Findex General Insurance Associate Partner Tracy Donaldson is quoted saying that, “In the last two years we have seen the insurers tighten their claims area to ensure each payout is 100% justified.
 Sometimes this means knocking back claims that should be paid.
 This is where we provide value for the client and fight on their behalf.”
 If you deal direct with an insurer you are on your own.

 As a client of Findex, you have access to a team of skilled insurance brokers.
 For assistance with reviewing an existing policy or securing a new policy, speak to one of our insurance brokers today.